rurumii/Messenger/README.md

 - `UserService`: handles user registration, login, and identity management
 - `MessageService`: manages chats and message exchange

-Each service has it own controllers, DTOs.
+Each service has it own controllers, DTOs, and business logic.
 They communicate via HTTP requests and are decoupled.

 ---
 ## In Development